DevCycleHQ/devcycle-docs/docs/integrations/vercel-edge-config.md

 - Node.js
 - Next.js

-Using the integration requires a Vercel account and an application running in that account which is using one of the above SDKs.
+Using the integration requires a Vercel account, an application running in that account which is using one of the above SDKs, and an Edge Config [connected to a project in Vercel](https://vercel.com/docs/storage/edge-config/get-started#connect-your-vercel-project).

 :::info